Code4life-Labs/worker-server/README.md

-# Header Server
+# Worker Server

-Use in a header node of shared network system.
+Use in a worker node of shared network system.